Table of Contents

 You work hard to create wealth, enjoy the lifestyle you desire, and secure your family’s future.
-However, have you ever stopped to consider how a civil lawsuit could decimate your personal assets—and what you might do to safeguard your estate?
+But, have you ever stopped to consider how a civil lawsuit could decimate your personal assets, and what you might do to safeguard your estate?

 Personal injury claims, business-related lawsuits, and divorces can be extremely costly.
 Luckily, strategies exist to protect your assets.
 The key to successful asset protection planning is acting long before you expect a threat.